shopware/shopware/src/Docs/Resources/current/70-contribution/10-contribution-guideline.md

 | ![GitHub label accepted](./img/github-label-accepted.png)     | Your changes are finally accepted.
 The pull request passed our internal workflow.
 Your changes will be released with one of the next releases.                                                                                                                                                                                                           |

 <div class="alert is--warning">
     Important: The label "Incomplete" means that you have to take action!
-After the label was added you have up to two weeks to update the pull request and provide the missing information or implementation.
-If there is no reaction from you within that two weeks the pull request can be declined due to inactivity.
+After your pull request has this label assigned, you have up to two weeks to update the pull request and provide the missing information or implementation.
+If there is no reaction from you within those two weeks, your pull request can be declined due to inactivity.
+This procedure ensures there are no orphaned pull requests in the backlog.
 </div>

 ## Why a pull request gets declined